Kopassus: History

 On 15 April 1952, Colonel Alexander Evert Kawilarang began to form Kesatuan Komando Tentara Territorium III/Siliwangi (Kesko TT), the early name of Kopassus and the basis for this historic special forces unit.

-Not long after, Colonel Kawilarang with the use of military intelligence located and met with Major Rokus Bernardus Visser—a former member of the Dutch Special Forces who had remained in newly independent Indonesia, settled in West Java, married an Indonesian woman, and was known locally as Mochammad Idjon Djanbi.
+Not long after, Colonel Kawilarang with the use of military intelligence located and met with Idjon Djanbi—a former member of the Dutch Special Forces who had remained in newly independent Indonesia, settled in West Java, married an Indonesian woman, and was known locally as Mochammad Idjon Djanbi.
 He was the first recruit for the Indonesian special forces, as well as its first commander.
 Due to him, the unit which later became Kopassus wear red berets (color traditionally favored by airborne troops in Europe) instead of the distinctive green beret.

 At that time, Indonesia's special force name was Kesatuan Komando Tentara Territorium / Kesko TT) (3rd Territorial Army Command Commando Unit).
 Kopassus was the final result of five name changes: Kesko TT, KKAD (Kesatuan Komando Angkatan Darat, Army Commando Forces Unit), RPKAD (Resimen Para Komando Angkatan Darat, Army Para-Commando Regiment), Puspassus (Army Special Forces Department) and Kopassandha.
 (Note: Komando Pasukan Sandi Yudha; Sandhi Yudha roughly translated as "secret or covert warrior", translated as Special Forces Corps.)
 The first generation of this force was only around a hundred soldiers or one company, headquartered in Bandung.
 Among its pioneer instructors was a young veteran of the Indonesian National Revolution, future Minister of Defense Leonardus Benjamin Moerdani, who later became a battalion commander and later led his paratroopers to crush the two twin rebellions in 1957–58 by the Revolutionary Government of the Republic of Indonesia and Permesta.